ubiquitous-factory/ai-remote-edge/deploy/README.md

 This repo contains the configuration to deploy all the assets in the edge environment using `fetchit`.

+Currently this repo uses the systemd based approach as arguments such as device and groups need passing to the podman run command and these aren't mapped in the container config.

 ## install

 Enable the podman socket api